vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 In the afternoon, I made a trip for administrative stuff.
 I was out from around 1:30 PM to around 2:30 PM.

+## Friday February 16 to Sunday February 18

+Over this period, I was on a flight from San Francisco to Bengaluru.
+I arrived in Bengaluru on Sunday and then went over to stay at my parents' place.

+## Monday February 19

+On this day, in the morning, I went for a brief administrative trip.

+## Tuesday February 20

+On this day, from the morning to the early afternoon, I went for a lengthy administrative trip.

+## Wednesday February 21

+In the afternoon (around 4 PM) I made a trip to a small toiletries store nearby to buy a few toiletries.